Judge dismisses weapons charge at Rittenhouse murder trial - NewsBreak

 Judge dismisses weapons charge at Rittenhouse murder trial

-He faces a mandatory sentence of life in prison if convicted of the most serious charge against him, first-degree intentional homicide.

-The underage weapon charge was punishable by up to nine months in jail.

-There is no dispute that Rittenhouse was 17 when he carried an AR-style semi-automatic rifle on the streets of Kenosha and used it.
+The charge is only a misdemeanor, but it had appeared to be among the likeliest to net a conviction for prosecutors.
+There’s no dispute that Rittenhouse was 17 when he carried an AR-style semi-automatic rifle on the streets of Kenosha in August 2020 and used it to kill two men and wound a third.

+But the defense argued that Wisconsin’s statute had an exception that could be read to clear Rittenhouse.
+That exception involves whether or not a rifle or shotgun is short-barreled.

 Public interest in closing arguments was evident Monday morning, when more people than usual stood in a line outside Courtroom 209 to get a seat.
 The first one in line was a man in a red hat and red coat bedecked with silver glitter.
 Outside, someone erected a cutout of Rittenhouse, and a man stood on a corner waving an upside-down American flag.

-Rittenhouse's mother, Wendy Rittenhouse, listened intently in court during the jury instructions.

-Rittenhouse traveled the few miles from his home to Kenosha on Aug.
-25, 2020, as the city was in the throes of destructive protests that erupted after a white police officer shot and wounded Jacob Blake, a Black man.
-Rittenhouse said he went there to protect property.
+Rittenhouse, 17 at the time, traveled the few miles from his home to Kenosha on Aug.
+25, 2020, as the city was in the throes of damaging protests that erupted after a white police officer’ shot and wounded Jacob Blake , a Black man.

-Bystander video captured the critical minutes when Rittenhouse shot and killed Joseph Rosenbaum, 36, and Anthony Huber, 26, and wounded Gaige Grosskreutz, 28.
+Bystander video captured the critical minutes when Rittenhouse, with an AR-style semi-automatic rifle, shot and killed Joseph Rosenbaum, 36, and Anthony Huber, 26, and wounded Gaige Grosskreutz, 28.

 Rittenhouse is white, as are the three men he shot.
-The case has polarized Americans, raising questions about racial justice, vigilantism, the Second Amendment right to bear arms, and white privilege.
+The case raised questions about racial justice , vigilantism, the Second Amendment right to bear arms, and white privilege that polarized people far beyond Kenosha.

-Rittenhouse testified that he feared for his life and acted in self-defense.
-Prosecutors have contended he was the aggressor that night and created a dangerous situation in the first place by showing up with a rifle.

-But some of the prosecution's own witnesses — and a wealth of video — largely supported his claims of self-defense.
+Rittenhouse has argued self-defense in the shootings, leaving prosecutors with the burden of proving that his fear for his safety and his use of deadly force were unreasonable.
+Some legal experts watching the trial said the prosecution struggled to do so .Starkly different portrayals of Rittenhouse in Kenosha trial

-Perhaps in recognition of that, prosecutors asked the judge to let the jury consider several lesser charges if they acquit him on the original counts.
-Schroeder agreed to do so Monday.
+Perhaps in recognition of that, prosecutors asked Judge Bruce Schroeder to let the jury consider several lesser charges if they acquit him on the original counts.
+Schroeder indicated on Friday that he would allow some of what prosecutors sought when he gave the jury instructions on Monday.

-In his instructions to the jury, the judge said that to decide that Rittenhouse acted lawfully in self-defense, the jury must find that he believed there was an actual or imminent unlawful threat to him and that the amount of force he used was reasonable and necessary.
+Prosecutors, led by Thomas Binger, sought to portray Rittenhouse as the aggressor the night of the shootings.
+Binger also highlighted Rittenhouse’s youth and inexperience, noting to jurors that of all the people armed in Kenosha that night, only Rittenhouse shot people.

+But some of the prosecution’s own witnesses seemed to strengthen Rittenhouse’s self-defense claims.

-Among the prosecution witnesses was videographer Richie McGinniss, who testified that Rosenbaum chased Rittenhouse and lunged for his rifle right before he was shot.
-Ryan Balch, a military veteran in Rittenhouse’s group that night, testified that Rosenbaum had threatened to kill Rittenhouse and others if he got them alone.
+Videographer Richie McGinniss testified that Rosenbaum chased Rittenhouse and lunged for his rifle right before Rittenhouse shot him.
+Ryan Balch, a military veteran in Rittenhouse’s group that night, testified that Rosenbaum threatened to kill Rittenhouse and others if he got them alone.

-Grosskreutz, for his part, acknowledged on the stand that he approached Rittenhouse with a gun of his own pointed at the young man.
-As for Huber, he hit Rittenhouse with a skateboard before he was gunned down.
+Grosskreutz, the only man shot who survived, acknowledged that he had a gun in his hand as he approached Rittenhouse and that it was pointed at him.

 Among the trial’s most compelling moments was Rittenhouse’s own testimony.
 In some six hours on the stand — most of it poised and matter-of-fact — he said he was afraid Rosenbaum would take away his gun and shoot him and others.
 He said he never wanted to kill anyone.